VaishnaviNandakumar/dip-cli/README.md

 A cli tool to implement image processing filters on an image or a sample matrix.

 ### Introduction
+Digital image processing can be defined as the manipulation of images using specific algorithms for the purpose of feature extraction.
+This process can be done in several domains.
+In the spatial domain, we use the images just as they are and apply the required filters through a process called <b>covolution</b>.
+Whereas, to work with an image in the frequency domain, the conversion of an image to its frequency distribution is neccessary.
+This is done using a process called <b>transformation</b>.
+Some examples of the transformations that can be used are  - Discrete Fourier Transform, Discrete Cosine Transform and the Laplace Transform.

 ### Filters available
 #### Spatial Domain
 * [Laplacian Filter](#Laplacian-Filter)